TheLokj/WizardEye/README.md

 wizardeye database migrate -d /path/to/database --from 0.1.2 --to 0.1.3 -bR 30 -bsn 2000000000
 ```

+The `-bR` and `-bsn` parameters are **required** for migration: they must match the BWA values used when the tracks were originally generated.

 ### Create a new track

 You can compute ambiguous regions of `reference.fa` that can be targeted by reads from `risky.fa` using specific BWA parameters: